DarkerKin/Beyond-Academia-/README.md

 # make sure you have all the dependencies
 pip install django

-#Also be sure that you are in the directory where the directory of manage.py exists
+#Also be sure that you are in the directory where the manage.py exists
 python3 manage.py runserver

 ```